fridalannerstrom/auto-emails/README.md

 #### Emoji Usage

-🟢 **Green Circle:** Used in success messages to confirm that an expected action was completed, such as adding a new lead successfully.<br>
+🟢 **Green Circle:** Used in success messages to confirm that an expected action was completed, such as adding a new lead successfully.

 🔴 **Red Circle:** Always paired with error messages to signify that an expected action did not occur.

 #### Installation of Colorama